memfault/interrupt/_drafts/advanced-gdb.md

 ### Listing Memory Regions

-It's possible to list the memory regions of the binary currently being debugging by running the `info files` command.
+It's possible to list the memory regions of the binary currently being debugged by running the `info files` command.

 ```
 (gdb) info files